MSU-CSE491/CSE491/blogpost_submissions.md

 **Step 4**: Setup a pull request with the resulting files.
 Make sure it includes all of the blog post files you just added, but do not include any files from outside of this new directory.
 Mark it as "Merge: Ready".

 Once this process is finished, we will be able to assign blog posts for review.

+We expect the process for the final version of the blog posts to be very similar, but first we'll see how things go with the drafts...

 ## Reviews (NOT FINAL YET!)